Goldens: Art exhibition

 46 exhibition projects have been held since 2005.
-Significant events include two large-scale icon expositions (2009, 2014), retrospective exhibitions by the artists Yakiv Basov (2006), Mykola Hlushchenko (2012), and Viktor Zaretskyi (2012, 2017).
+Significant events include two large-scale icon expositions (2009, 2014), retrospective exhibitions by the artists Yakiv Basov (2006), Mykola Hlushchenko (2012), and Viktor Zaretsky (2012, 2017).
 The exhibition of graphics by Zaretskyi (2012; 388 works) has been the artist's largest solo exhibition.

 A special project, "Ukrainian underground" (2017), presented works by Ukrainian artists of the Sixtiers.
 Another important exhibition, "The art of emigrant artists of the 20th century" (2019), presented 31 works from collections from Ukraine, France, Germany, Netherlands, and United States.

 At the exhibition by the Spanish surrealist Salvador Dalí "Les songes drolatiques de Pantagruel", the visitors were offered a complete set of the artist's lithographs from the series of 1973, under the same name: 25 lithographs hand-signed and numbered by the artist.
 Before framing, the lithographs had been stored in a special folder made in the form of a medieval book, which was also presented at the exhibition.

 34 of the 46 exhibition projects received printed catalogs and albums.

 Publishing activities

 85 editions (50 auction catalogs, 34 albums and exhibition catalogs, and 1 digest) have been published since 2005.
 A catalog of icons of the 17th – early 20th centuries (2009) and "The catalog of the exhibition of M. Hlushchenko's graphic (1930s–1970s)" (2012) was published under the auspices of the National Museum "Kyiv Art Gallery".
 We should also mention the album "Purity of soul" (2014, icons of the 16th–20th century).
 Other important catalogs are "Ukrainian underground" (2017), "Ukrainian classical art of the 20th century" (2018), "The art of emigrant artists of the 20th century" (2019), and "Heartbeats" (2022).
-Other published editions an album of graphics and a catalog of paintings by Viktor Zaretskyi (2012, 2017), and a catalog of the series of Salvador Dalí's lithographs "Les songes drolatiques de Pantagruel" (2020).
+Other published editions an album of graphics and a catalog of paintings by Viktor Zaretski (2012, 2017), and a catalog of the series of Salvador Dalí's lithographs "Les songes drolatiques de Pantagruel" (2020).